 The Daughters of Satan is a horror novel by Sandra Shulman.
-The novel was first published in 1968 by Paperback Library Inc under the title The Daughters of Astoroth, but is better known under this title, which it was first published as by New English Library in 1969.
+The novel was first published in 1968 by Paperback Library Inc under the title The Daughters of Astoroth but is better known under this title, which it was first published by New English Library in 1969.

 “The Abbey of Light – England’s most exclusive finishing school – is just a front for a Satanist with terrible powers.
 Behind its doors unholy black magic ceremonies take place – girls become spiritually and sexually enslaved to their diabolical master.”

 Rather ambitiously compared to Dennis Wheatley and Rosemary’s Baby by NEL, this is perhaps more accurately described as “complete tosh” by trashfiction.co.uk.
 Nevertheless, it’s entertaining enough for fans of pulp horror, and at 128 pages, is unlikely to swallow up a great deal of your time.
 It is unrelated to the 1972 film of the same name.

 Shulman was a prolific author, who mostly wrote gothic romances but also dabbled in horror, and non-fiction and even authored a few Dark Shadows novels.